Skip to main content

 If you're thinking about upgrading your home's HVAC system, you may be eligible for heat pump tax credits.
 This tax credit encourages homeowners to invest in energy-efficient HVAC solutions like heat pumps, which can help reduce energy consumption and heating and cooling bills.

-: a carrier dealer talks to a homeowner about heat pump tax credits
+a carrier dealer talks to a homeowner about a heat pump tax credit

 Three different heat pump tax credits are current available in the United States.